-Directors/Screenplay: Yonebayashi Hiromasa.
-Momose Yoshiyuki Yamashita Akihiko Japan 2018 | 54 mins
+Directors/Screenplay: Yonebayashi Hiromasa, Momose Yoshiyuki, Yamashita Akihiko

+Japan 2018 | 54 mins

-Producer: Nishimura Yoshiaki
+Producer: Nishimura Yoshiaki Music: Muramatsu Takatsugu, Shimada Masanori, Nakata Yasutaka

-Music: Muramatsu Takatsugu, Shimada Masanori, Nakata Yasutaka n Japanese with English subtitles PG some scenes may scare very young children Recommended for ages 9+
+In Japanese with English subtitles PG some scenes may scare very young children Recommended for ages 9+ beloved and esteemed Studio Ghibli.

-Two crab siblings must survive underwater perils to reunite with their father; a little boy and his mother learn to live with a life-changing allergy; and a man struggles with his fading existence, in this actionpacked and beautifully animated short film anthology, brought to life by some of the greatest talents working in Japanese animation today.
+Two crab siblings must survive underwater perils to reunite with their father; a little boy and his mother learn to live with a life-changing allergy; and a man struggles with his fading existence, in this action-packed and beautifully animated short film anthology, brought to life by some of the greatest talents working in Japanese animation today.

-Modest Heroes is an ambitious collection of three thrilling tales, produced by acclaimed Studio Ponoc, the animation studio founded by two-time Academy Award-nominee Nishimura Yoshiaki (The Tale of The Princess Kaguya, NZIFF14; When Marnie Was There, NZIFF15) and featuring many artists from the beloved and esteemed Studio Ghibli everyday life.
-The infinite potential of the short film format allows celebrated directors Yonebayashi Hiromasa, Momose Yoshivuki and Yamashita Akihiko to experiment with breathtaking and dynamic visuals, concise human drama and gorgeous fantasy worlds. - NM
+Modest Heroes is an ambitious collection of three thrilling tales, produced by acclaimed Studio Ponoc, the animation studio founded by two-time Academy Award-nominee Nishimura Yoshiaki (The Tale of The Princess Kaguya, NZIFF14; When Marnie Was There, NZIFF15) and featuring many artists from the

-Together, the three stories (Kanini & Kanino Life Ain't Gonna Lose Invisible) explore ideas of heroism in
+Together, the three stories (Kanini & Kanino, Life Ain't Gonna Lose, Invisible) explore ideas of heroism in everyday life.
+The infinite potential of the short film format allows celebrated directors Yonebayashi Hiromasa, Momose Yoshiyuki and Yamashita Akihiko to experiment with breathtaking and dynamic visuals, concise human drama and gorgeous fantasy worlds. - NM